 But their contribution doesn't end there.
 There are many more specific areas where CHROs can play an important role in the innovation process.

-The most innovative employees are also often the most curious and driven.
+Developing employee learning programs: The most innovative employees are also often the most curious and driven.
 A comprehensive approach to employee learning can aid retention efforts and provide an additional outlet for your most motivated innovators.
-As Mitra writes, talent who "use the corporation's infrastructure and resources to unleash their innovative talents" can become an enormous advantage.
 In many cases, CHROs can guide and design education programs that directly tie into the strategic innovative goals and help spawn new ones.

 Why the CHRO's Role Is Critical